The Campaign for North Africa: Gameplay

 The Wargamer Academy rates the complexity of CNA, on a scale of 1–10, as 10+.
 The complete campaign game takes 100 turns, each turn representing one week of game time.
 A number of shorter scenarios are included that are still long in comparison to other wargames.
-As reviewers noted, the game is less about combat, and more about managing logistics and supply lines.
+As reviewers noted, the game is less about combat, and more about managing logistics, supply lines, and sanity.

 To give an idea of the game's complexity, reviewer Nicholas Palmer outlined the actions for one side's single turn.
 As a first step, before playing, the player or team must make unit organization charts for every one of the hundreds of counters on their side.
 Then each turn: